-A: The River Valley Ranch Golf Club is separately owned and operated by Cunningham Golf, LLC.
+A: The River Valley Ranch Golf Club is separately owned and operated by Steve Vandyke.
 The Jay Morrish designed, 18-hole Championship Golf Course is typically open April through October.
 The golf course is public.

 Q: What about the Sales Barn, aka The Old Thompson Barn, and Real Estate at RVR?

-A: The Old Thompson Barn/Sales Barn is home to Destination Holdings Real Estate.
-Designation Holdings is owned and operated by managing Broker, Brian Leasure.
+A: The Old Thompson Barn/Sales Barn is home to Aspen Snowmass Sotheby’s International Real Estate and Destination Holdings Property Management/Events.
+The Old Thompson Barn is owned and operated by Brian Leasure.
 Brian and his onsite sales team are RVR real estate specialists.
-Whether you plan to buy, sell, rent or require property management services at RVR, Destination Holdings is a boots-on-the-ground resource.
+Whether you plan to buy, sell, rent, or require property management services at RVR, Sotheby’s and Destination Holdings are the boots-on-the-ground resource.

-For more information on Destination Holdings, please contact them at 970-963-0400.
+For more information on Sotheby’s and Destination Holdings, please contact them at 970-963-0400.
 You may also find Destination Holdings at www.rvrproperties.com.

 Q: What about the Town of Carbondale’s responsibilities?